 Begin Therapy for the above symptoms over Telehealth, or in Long Beach, CA.

 You don’t have to live with the internal and external chaos anymore.
 Therapy can help you find stability, and open your capacity for intimacy.
-Contact Katie Plumb, MA, LCSW and start living the life you’ve wanted and deserve.
+Contact Katie Plumb MA, MSW, LCSW and start living the life you’ve wanted and deserve.

 Other Therapy Services